platipodium/vinos/doc/assumptions/paper.md

 | Convenience         | Something to make the model work (or work more efficiently)                                                        |
 | Simplicity          | Something to make the modeling easier/simpler (often just an acceptable version of “Convenience”)                  |

+# Assumption provenance

+## Assumptions on entities

+The major entities in ViNoS are boats, preys, and ports.

+We assume that boat captains memorize a bounded set of prior fishing locations and the amount of the last catch at those locations.
+The size of the memory is a **_Guesswork_** assumption and ranges between 1 and 20; where the upper threshold is a **_Convenience_** assumption to control maximum memory usage.
+The size of the memory can be manipulated and its effects explored by the interactive model dashboard.

+The memorized location is not exact but depends on the resolution of the model, it is typically a 1.4 sqkm square area (dependent on model resolution) that is remembered.
+This restriction is a **_Convenience_** assumption to be able to manage efficiently overlapping (esp: avoiding nearby duplicates) memory.
+Also, the direction of the fishing activity within this square area is not recorded for **_Simplicity_**.

+The update of the memory follows the rule that new and better catches replace the memory of older and lesser catches.
+This is a **_Common sense_** assumption that fishers rather remember good catches than bad ones.
+Also, the catch at an already remembered location is updated with the most recent catch, also a **_Common Sense_** assumption.

 ### References

 Volker Grimm (2023), Ecology needs to overcome siloed modelling, Trends in Ecology & Evolution, Volume 38, Issue 12, Pages 1122-1124, https://doi.org/10.1016/j.tree.2023.09.011.